bdcbqa314159/cpp_fundamentals/chapter_5.md

 The sequence must be provided in curly brackets, and the elements need to be comma- separated.
 This is called an initializer list.
 This works for any of the containers we have seen in this chapter.

+## Associative Containers

+Associative containers are containers that allow for the fast lookup of elements.
+Additionally, the elements are always kept in a sorted order.
+The order is determined by the value of the element and a comparison function.
+The comparison function is called a comparator, and by default this is the operator<, although the user can supply a Functor (function object) as a parameter to specify how the elements should be compared.
+The ```cpp <functional>``` header contains many such objects that can be used to sort the associative containers, like std::greater or std::less.

+### Set and Multiset

+A Set is a container that contains a unique group of sorted elements.
+A Multiset is similar to Set, but it allows duplicate elements.
+Set and multiset have size() and empty() function members to check how many elements are contained and whether any elements are contained.
+Insertion and removal is done through the insert() and erase() functions.
+Because the order of the elements is determined by the comparator, they do not take a position argument like they do for sequential containers.
+Both insertion and removal are fast.
+Since sets are optimized for element lookup, they provide special search functions.
+The find() function returns the position of the first element equal to the provided value, or the position past the end of the set when the element is not found.
+When we look for an element with find, we should always compare it with the result of calling end() on the container to check whether the element was found.
+Finally, count() returns the number of elements equal to the value provided.
+The set and multiset classes are defined in the ```cpp <set>``` header file.

+### Map and Multimap

+Map and multimap are containers that manage key/value pairs as elements.
+The elements are sorted automatically according to the provided comparator and applied to the key: the value does not influence the order of the elements.
+Map allows you to associate a single value to a key, while multimap allows you to associate multiple values to the same key.
+The map and multimap classes are defined in the ```cpp <map>``` header file.
+To insert values into a map, we can call insert(), providing a pair containing the key and the value.
+Later in this chapter, we will see more about pairs.
+The function also returns a pair, containing the position at which the element was inserted, and a Boolean set to true if the element was inserted, or false if an element with the same key already exists.
+Once values are inserted into the map, there are several ways to look up a key/value pair in a map.
+Similar to set, map provides a find() function, which looks for a key in the map and returns the position of the key/value pair if it exists, or the same result of calling end().
+From the position, we can access the key with position->first and the value with position->second.
+An alternative to accessing a value from a key is to use at(), which takes a key and returns the associated value.
+If there is no associated value, at() will throw an exception.
+A last alternative to get the value associated with a key is to use operator[].
+The operator[] returns the value associated with a key, and if the key is not present, it inserts a new key/value pair with the provided key, and a default value for the value.
+Because operator[] could modify the map by inserting into it, it cannot be used on a const map.